easonjim/jco-jar/README.md

-This project fork to [hibersap-sapjco3](https://github.com/hibersap/hibersap-sapjco3)
+This project fork by [hibersap-sapjco3](https://github.com/hibersap/hibersap-sapjco3)

 The SAP Java Connector (SAP JCo) is a toolkit that allows a Java application to communicate with any SAP system.
 It combines an easy to use API with unprecedented flexibility and performance.
 The package supports both, Java